Skip to main content

 As you anticipate any potential challenges around the holidays, you can gain a sense of control by planning ahead, thinking carefully about what you can and can’t handle and remembering that you have choices.6 For some people, the holidays will pose challenges, while for others, the holidays may be comforting.
 If visiting all day with others sounds overwhelming, you might decide to attend a gathering for a short time or not attend altogether.
 It’s not always easy to let others know that your own plans are changing, but you can practice ahead of time how to communicate what you need, and you can offer compassion and understanding to yourself and to others regarding decisions about the holidays.

-If you don’t feel like you can say no to attending an event, or if it’s not realistic to say no, you can have a plan in place for unwinding and rejuvenating after the gathering.
+If you don’t feel like you can say no to attending an event, or if it’s not realistic to say no, you can have a plan in place for unwinding and rejuvenating after the gathering, like going to see a movie or a quiet bath at home.

-Alternatively, you might find that thinking about the holidays brings joy and connectivity, and clarifying those feelings might help to cope with any uneasiness about the holidays.
-If you find that extra social support beyond the gathering helps, you can make plans to meet with others after the holiday event has ended.
+Alternatively, you might find that thinking about the holidays brings joy and connectivity, and you’d rather be in the center of things, participating and planning.
+It’s okay to want to be around others and seek out joy in your loved ones.
+If you find that extra social support beyond the holidays helps, you can make plans to meet with others after the event has ended.
+Some people feel better when they have standing plans with friends or family, like a weekly coffee date.

 It's important to be flexible and gentle with yourself.
 You might have a plan in place that changes.
 It’s okay to give yourself permission to re-assess.
 It can also help to let others know that you are feeling vulnerable or are still figuring out what you need as you navigate grief.
 Tell them you appreciate their understanding and flexibility.